indyplanets/appcenter-documentation/user-guide/app-permission-user-role.md

-The combination of user role, app permission settings, and job results privacy settings determines the apps and features available to the user.
+The combination of user role, app permission settings, and job results privacy settings determines the apps and features available to a user.

 ## User Roles